 Funeral arrangements have been entrusted to Wm Nicholas Funeral Home & Cremation Services 614 Warren Ave.
 Niles, OH 44446.

-To send flowers to Lela Jane Polumbo's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lela Jane Polumbo, please visit our floral store.